mogawinch/Pokemon-Petalburg-Dynasty/README.md

 - HnS Dev Team, RH Hideout, NecroDingo and Jaizu.

 Pokémon is Nintendo, Creatures and Game Freak's.
 This is a free fan patch and is not affiliated with them.

+## AI Disclaimer

+- Being upfront, AI coding was used during the process.
+I made a 10,000-line design document, and with Claude we split it into 42 phases.
+Each phase was built by Claude, then tested, reviewed and validated by me.
+- I also used Claude for text placeholders, which I rewrote completely one by one.
+- I reviewed and validated everything that went in.
+- **No art, music or maps are AI.** Those are mine, pret's, RH Hideout's and Pokémon Heart & Soul's, credited in the README.
+- I'll let the community judge it on whether it's any good.
+I preferred to be upfront about it.